Check out our latest calls for artists,

 Our past interns have been international lawyers, media professionals, and teachers, as well as graduate and undergraduate students from over 30 universities and colleges based on five continents.
 They are now working in diverse institutions, including: the United Nations Environment Program, the Earth Institute (IRI), Bloomberg, the Climate Group, GrowNYC, National Sustainable Agriculture Coalition, International Institute for Sustainable Development, the Worldwatch Institute, Arcadis, and P&C Insurance.

 As a Communications Intern, you support our online and visual presence as well as our outreach and communications campaigns.
-This will include working with our design team to create marketing and outreach materials as well as developing content for blogs and social media.
+This will include working with our design team to create marketing and outreach materials as well as developing content for social media.
 In addition, you will also develop strategy and content for press and funder interactions, organizational brochures, newsletters, as well as other marketing and communications tools for our programs.
 As an ideal candidate, you have proficiency in Adobe Creative Suite in addition to experience in graphic design, illustration, and/or marketing.
 If you’re applying to this internship, submit your best ten examples of social media posts and three design samples as part of your application.

 You support our Curated Action programs to develop local-to-international opportunities for personal action.
 Your responsibilities include content development for outreach materials, establishing strategic partnerships, events creation and planning, as well as research and policy development.